Ziaho/Weather-Bot/README.md

 2. Run index.js using the __node index.js__ command <br>

-3. If the chat-bot is activated correctly, "Logged in as 'Bot Name'"will be displayed.<br><br>
+3. If the chat-bot is activated correctly, "Logged in as 'Bot Name'"will be displayed.<br>

 4. Send a personal message to the chat-bot.<br>
 To set location, input following format 'location Address'<br>